vnykmshr/ledgerq/examples/priority/README.md

 - Consider increasing consumer throughput

 **Priority not working?**
-- Verify `EnablePriority = true` was set at queue creation
+- Verify `EnablePriorities = true` was set at queue creation
 - Check you're using `EnqueueWithPriority()`, not `Enqueue()`
 - Priority only affects dequeue order, not storage order